hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 Not infrared safe are

 * any function of momenta of specific partons
-* for processes with hadrons in the initial state:

-any quantity that depends on parton momenta along the beam axis, including the initial state partons itself
+* for processes with hadrons in the initial state: any quantity that depends on parton momenta along the beam axis, including the initial state partons itself.

 Since the total number of partons is different for different pieces of the NLO calculation any explicit reference to a parton momentum will